Philip II of Spain

-During his reign, Spain participated in victories against the Ottomans in Oran, Malta and Lepanto.
+During his reign, Spain participated in notable victories against the Ottomans in Oran, Malta and Lepanto.
 In 1584, during the Eighty Years' War, Philip signed the Treaty of Joinville, funding the French Catholic League over the following decade against the French Huguenots.
-In 1588, he sent an armada to invade Protestant England, with the strategic aim of overthrowing his former sister-in-law Elizabeth I and re-establishing Catholicism there, but his fleet was repulsed in a skirmish and wrecked by storms as it circled the British Isles to return to Spain.
-Philip's naval power recovered after the failed invasion of the similarly sized English Armada into Spain.
-An ambitious plan to extend his conquests to China and across Asia was also considered.
+In 1588, he sent an armada to invade Protestant England, with the strategic aim of overthrowing his former sister-in-law Elizabeth I and re-establishing Catholicism there, but his fleet was repulsed in a skirmish and wrecked by storms as it returned to Spain.
+He sent additional Armadas in 1596 and 1597, (and his son who succeeded him as Phillip III sent a fourth in 1601), but these similarly failed.
+Philip's naval power recovered after the defeat of a similarly sized English Armada sent against Spain.
 As a consequence of these conflicts, Philip led a highly debt-leveraged regime, seeing state defaults in 1557, 1560, 1569, 1575, and 1596.
+An ambitious plan to extend his conquests to China and across Asia was also considered and abandoned.

-Historical reception of Philip II became heavily influenced by enemy propaganda, which he refused to answer or defend against, even prohibiting biographical accounts of his life.
-His negative foreign reputation eventually developed into the Spanish Black Legend, while reappraisals of his figure would later entangle in turn with the White Legend.
+Historical reception of Philip II became heavily influenced by enemy propaganda, which he refused to answer or defend himself against, even prohibiting biographical accounts of his life.
+His negative foreign reputation eventually developed into the Spanish Black Legend.
 As a result, historian Helmut Koenigsberger would write about Philip, "there has, perhaps, been no personality in modern history, not even Napoleon or Stalin, who has been both as enigmatic and controversial as Philip II of Spain...
 Neither his own contemporaries nor later historians have been able to agree on his character, his aims or even the degree of success he achieved."